 When news spread of his death, all who knew him were gripped by terrible mourning and for many days, crowds of people filed past his body in the chapel where his body lay, and paid him the highest of respect.
 De La Salle's work had spread far and wide through France, with stories of his work reaching beyond the French borders. in 1725, Pope Benedict XIII approved the Institute built by De La Salle as a religious society.
 Indeed, when the Founder died in 1719, there were 274 Brothers in 26 houses.
 In 1838, Brother Philip became Superior General, and he governed for 36 years, during which time over 1000 new schools were opened and the number of Brothers grew from 2,700 to 11,570.

 The first De La Salle Brothers came to Ireland in 1880, setting up their first school in Co.
 Roscommon.
 In 1888, John Baptist De La Salle was declared Blessed.
 Pope Leo XIII Canonised him on May 24, 1900,and in May 15, 1950, Pope Pius XII proclaimed St. John Baptist De La Salle patron of all teachers and educators.
 The feast of De La Salle entered the Roman Calendar on 15th May, but when the calendar was reordered in 1969, this reverted to April 7th, the anniversary of De La Salle's death.
 The Institute continues to celebrate additionally on May 15th.
-Today, the De La Salle Brothers continue their mission in over eighty countries worldwide.
+Today, the De La Salle Brothers continue their mission in nearly eighty countries worldwide.
+2019 sees the tercentenary (300th anniversary) of the passing of Saint La Salle.
+There are many events and activities planned around the world to mark a significant time in the story of De La Salle.
 And all of this comes from the vision of a man who wanted to help to stop the suffering and poverty by educating the poor of a city in France called Reims.
 That man was St. John Baptist De La Salle -

 The Significance of De La Salle in the 21st Century